 stability.
 Through dialogue children can demonstrate their understanding of the different emotional greater emotional intelligence and awareness zones that all people experience, supporting increased self-awareness and self-regulation. important aspect of emotional intelligence.
-Understanding our emotions is key to having emotiona control them.
-Reflection on your emotional triggers and areas for improvement can help you to develop As well as this, being aware of other people's emotions and how to handle these empathetically is another and consider the consequences of several actions they could take to deal with them.
+Understanding our emotions is key to having emotional control them.
+Reflection on your emotional triggers and areas for improvement can help you to develop Emotional intelligence means having the capacity to recognise your own emotions and use techniques to As well as this, being aware of other people's emotions and how to handle these empathetically is another and consider the consequences of several actions they could take to deal with them.
 Finally, with your their thoughts and feelings, and how to manage them.
 First, your young person will describe their feelings, help, they will identify a new and healthy way to manage their emotions.
 The How I Feel worksheet is a CBT-inspired activity that will encourage children to learn more about prompted with common emotion words, and a list of helpful coping skills.
 This worksheet uses examples and prompts to help children improve their emotional literacy.
 They will be effield by Council